-If the invoice is made in the course of an activity done as a private recreational pursuit or hobby and wholly of a private or domestic nature then you do not need an ABN to invoice.
+If the invoice is made in the course of an activity that is of a private or domestic nature, then you do not need an ABN to invoice.

-However if you are invoicing a business and you don’t include ABN on your invoices then the business must withhold 49% from any payment they make to you and send the withheld amount to the Australian Taxation Office.
-You need to apply for an ABN if you are required to invoice businesses.
+However, if you are invoicing a business and you don’t include ABN on your invoices then the business must withhold 47% (from 1 July 2017) from any payment they make to you and send the withheld amount to the Australian Taxation Office.
+You need an ABN if you invoice businesses.